Kajirō Yamamoto: Legacy

-He is now mostly known as the mentor of Akira Kurosawa, who served as his assistant director on 17 films.
+He is now mostly known as the mentor of Akira Kurosawa, who served as his assistant director on 17 films, Ishirō Honda, who was helped on 2 films, and Senkichi Taniguchi, who helped on 1.

 He is also responsible for the career of Toshiro Mifune.
 In 1947, one of Mifune's friends who worked for the Photography Department of Toho Productions suggested Mifune try out for the Photography Department.
 He was accepted for a position as an assistant cameraman.
-At this time, a large number of Toho actors, after a prolonged strike, had left to form their own company, Shin Toho.
+At this time, a large number of Toho actors, after a prolonged strike, had formed a separate company, Shintoho.
 Toho then organized a "new faces" contest to find new talent.
 Mifune's friends submitted an application and photo, without his knowledge.
 He was accepted, along with 48 others (out of roughly 4000 applicants), and allowed to take a screen test for Kajiro Yamamoto.
 Instructed to mime anger, he drew from his wartime experiences.
 Yamamoto took a liking to Mifune, recommending him to director Senkichi Taniguchi.